OVER 140 YEARS AS ATLANTA’S PRIMARY ANIMAL CHARITY

 It is our mission to prevent neglect, abuse, cruelty and exploitation of animals and to assure that their interests and well-being are fully, effectively and humanely protected by an aware and caring society.

-The Atlanta Humane Society places approximately 8,000 animals each year.
+Atlanta Humane Society places approximately 8,000 animals into forever homes each year.
 AHS is committed to finding homes for all adoptable pets.
 We do not euthanize adoptable animals, and there are no time limits for the animals once they are in our care.
 We only humanely euthanize those animals suffering from significant medical issues or that pose behavior concerns.
 We are proud to be a part of the solution to ending pet homelessness and overpopulation in the Southeast United States.

 PET ADOPTION CENTER AND MUCH MORE

-The AHS – an Atlanta pet adoption center with a proven track record of helping the city’s homeless, abused, and neglected animals – offers many additional public-wide services, including Canine Play Yards for potential adopters, spaying and neutering, dog training and educational programs, and a veterinary clinic.
-And, of course, unlike many other animal shelters around the country, the AHS never euthanizes because of space or time constraints.
+AHS – an Atlanta pet adoption center with a proven track record of helping the city’s homeless, abused, and neglected animals – offers many additional public-wide services, including Canine Play Yards for potential adopters, spaying and neutering, dog training and educational programs, and a veterinary clinic.
+And, of course, unlike many other animal shelters around the country, AHS never euthanizes because of space or time constraints.
 Every service or program at our animal charity is made possible by generous contributions to our many animal welfare charities and yearly fundraisers from the community.